 I teach undergraduates and MSc students in the Department of Computer Science and advise graduate students at Trinity.
-The course on ‘Probabilistic Model Checking’ that I teach currently is an introduction to my research, and it includes both theory and practical work using the probabilistic model checker PRISM developed in my group.
-I am also involved in two Centres for Doctoral Training, AIMS (Autonomous Intelligent Machines and Systems) and Synthetic Biology.
-In addition, I frequently give tutorials about my research at summer schools (see my personal webpage).
+The course on ‘Probabilistic Model Checking’ that I initiated is an introduction to my research, and it includes both theory and practical work using the probabilistic model checker PRISM developed in my group.
+I am also involved in two EPSRC Centres for Doctoral Training, AIMS (Autonomous Intelligent Machines and Systems) and SABS (Sustainable Approaches to Biomedical Science: Responsible and Reproducible Research).
+In addition, I frequently give tutorials about my research at conferences and summer schools.

-Computing infrastructure has become indispensable in our society, with examples ranging from online banking, to intelligent vehicles and electronic medical equipment.
+Computing infrastructure and Artificial Intelligence (AI) has become indispensable in our society, with examples ranging from online banking, to robotic assistants, intelligent vehicles and electronic medical equipment.
 Software faults in such systems can have disastrous consequences.

 My research is concerned with developing modelling and automated verification techniques that can guarantee the stable, safe, secure, timely, reliable and resource-efficient operation of computing systems.
+More recently, I have turned my attention to safety, robustness and trust in AI and autonomous robots.
 Model checking is a verification technique that can establish whether certain properties, usually expressed in temporal logic, hold for a system model.
 The models describe how systems move between states by executing actions, and are typically represented as state-transition graphs.
 Model checking explores all system executions and, unlike testing, amounts to a mathematical proof.
 This task is inherently challenging in view of infinite state spaces and undecidability of the underlying problem.
 In conventional model checking, the properties of interest are qualitative, such as safety (e.g. ‘the car will never stall while driving autonomously’ for intelligent vehicles).
 The distinctive aspect of my work is its focus on probabilistic and quantitative verification techniques.